Our mission is to help migrants who are in a difficult life situation,

 We are an accredited partner of the United Nations High Commissioner for Refugees (UNHCR) in Russia.
 Since 1998, UNHCR has supported the work of our reception center.
 Donors of our projects are Russian and foreign charitable organizations and foundations: the Norwegian Helsinki Committee, Caritas France, Ford funds, Mott, European Commission, Swiss Agency for Development and Cooperation, CAF-Russia, Embassy of the Kingdom of the Netherlands, Ernst and Young, CCFD (Catholic Committee Against Hunger and for Development, France), RGN (Help Your Neighbor Planet, USA).

-We are assisted by Government og Moscow, which provides us with rent-free premises.
 To solve the problems of migrants, we cooperate with Commissioner for Human Rights in the Russian Federation, the government authorities of the Russian Federation, Moscow, the Moscow region and the republics of the North Caucasus (Chechnya, Ingushetia, Dagestan, North Ossetia).